jgliss/geonum/README.rst

-Geonum provides functionality for 3D geo numerical calculations including online access and handling of topography data.
-The module is based on the two base classes :class:`GeoPoint` and :class:`GeoVector3D` which are inherited from the respective base classes of the `LatLon module <https://pypi.python.org/pypi/LatLon>`_ and were expanded including the  3rd (elevation) dimension.
+Geonum provides functionality for geographical calculations in three dimensions and includes interfaces for accessing and processing of topographic data.
+Most of the features (e.g. distance retrievals) are based on the two fundamental objects *GeoPoint* and *GeoVector3D* which are inherited from the respective 2D base classes of the `LatLon module <https://pypi.python.org/pypi/LatLon>`_ and were expanded including the 3rd dimension (altitude).
-Topography access is supported for SRTM data, which is handled by the `SRTM module <https://pypi.python.org/pypi/SRTM.py/>`_, and the `Etopo1 Dataset <https://www.ngdc.noaa.gov/mgg/global/global.html>`_ for which the data needs to be downloaded and stored locally.
+Geonum features online access to topographic data from the SRTM dataset, using the `SRTM module <https://pypi.python.org/pypi/SRTM.py/>`_.
+Furthermore, topographic data from the `ETOPO1 Dataset <https://www.ngdc.noaa.gov/mgg/global/global.html>`_ is supported.

 Requirements
 ------------

-It is recommended to use the package manager `Anaconda <https://www.continuum.io/downloads>`_ since it includes many of the required dependencies and makes life easier when it comes to installation or upgrade of non-straight forward installations of additional requirements (e.g. opencv, basemap)
+It is recommended to use `Anaconda <https://www.continuum.io/downloads>`_ as Python package manager as it includes many of the required dependencies and makes life easier when it comes to installation or upgrade of non-straight forward installations of additional requirements (e.g. opencv, basemap)

   - numpy
   - matplotlib >= 1.4.3